 This means the specific features and benefits vary based on whether a card is a gold, platinum or black option.
 To help put this in perspective, we have outlined the common features and benefits for each type of credit card.

-Gold credit cards are the “entry level” option for premium credit cards and are designed to suit people who are interested in receiving more features and benefits, but don’t want to pay much more than they would for a standard card.
+Gold credit cards are the “entry level” option for premium credit cards and are designed to suit people who are interested in receiving more features and benefits, but don’t want to pay much more in annual fees than they would for a standard card.
 Some of the most popular features of gold credit cards include:

 Features of a Gold credit card

 - More reward points per $1 than standard cards